CoqHott/univalent_parametricity/readme.md

 Univalent Parametricity for Effective Transport

-The repository contains the companion code of the publication [Equivalences for Free!
+The repository contains the companion code of the publication "Equivalences for Free!
-Univalent Parametricity for Effective Transport](https://hal.inria.fr/hal-01559073)
+Univalent Parametricity for Effective Transport" (submitted to CPP' 18).

 ## Structure